waldo-vision/models/README.md

 # models
-Repository for model development and training
+Repository for model development and training for the Waldo Vision project